-To get the most out of your flies, try fly-fishing in late July and August, water temperatures have risen and fish are in their most numerous early or late in the day.
+To get the most out of your flies, try fly-fishing in late July and August, these are the best months for some killer fishing trips.
 No matter the weather or time of day, we got you covered with our tents.

 The Crua Tri featured with Dave Johnson - making the most of the season!
-Coming closer to Autumn, which is around September/October the rivers are once again less crowded and the boreal forests begin to show rustic autumn colors.
+Coming closer to Autumn, the rivers are once again less crowded and the Adirondacks begin to show rustic autumn colors.

 THE AUSABLE WULFF

 This is a perfect fly for the Adirondacks.
 With so many different types of fish species in the various rivers and ponds, the Ausable Wulff perfectly replicates the insects the fish are feeding on.

 The Bomber fly is great for use on rougher waters, especially on rivers such as the Ausable, where the water is known to rise and get rough especially along the rocky shorelines.
 We recommend being extra cautious in these waters, ensure you have all the right equipment and are ready to go!
 Check out some of the gear from RepYourWater.

 To purchase all the flies we recommend "Orvis.com"